HaitianWang/P2MFDS-A-Privacy-Preserving-Multimodal-Fall-Detection-System-for-Elderly-People-in-Bathroom-Environ/README.md

 This work was conducted by a research team from the University of Western Australia (UWA).

 ### Lead Contributors
 - **Haitian Wang** – Lead researcher and project coordinator.
-Designed the sensor selection framework and supervised overall system integration. conducted extensive experimentation and evaluation.
+Designed the sensor selection framework and supervised overall system integration.
+Conducted extensive experimentation and evaluation.
 - **Yiren Wang** – Developed the multimodal dataset, led the implementation of the CNN-BiLSTM-Attention pipeline.

 ---